 Housing providers aim to put their residents at the heart of everything they do.
 Ultimately, you need to make their lives easier in any way possible.
 It comes back to this concept of doing more for less – and how is this really achievable in today’s political and economic climate?

-There are some considerable initial investments involved that can scare some organisations off, but digitalisation is an opportunity to start easing these pressure points for tenants and ultimately resulting in better outcomes for all involved.
-Giving some of that power back to the tenants through the ability to self-serve, whether that’s a portal or a chatbot, can save organisations money and better utilise resources, whilst creating a more straightforward, streamlined journey for the tenant.
+There are some considerable initial investments involved that can scare some organisations off, but digitalisation is an opportunity to start easing these pressure points for tenants and ultimately resulting in better outcomes for all.
+Giving some of that power back to the tenants through the ability to self-serve, whether that’s a portal or a chatbot, can save organisations money and better utilise resources, whilst creating a more streamlined journey for the tenant.